WorldModelers/Ontologies/README.md

 ## Procedure

-When working with these files, please follow these steps:
+When working on these files with other programs, please follow these steps:

 1. Clone the repo
 1. Create a separate branch for your work